 - Use cotton balls to apply the saline solution, which you can buy at the studio.
 You can make it yourself by adding 1/4 teaspoon of sea salt to a warm cup of water.

-- If your skin is oily or prone to acne, use clean towel to wipe your nose gently.
+- If your skin is oily or prone to acne, use a clean towel to wipe your nose gently.
 To avoid irritating the piercing you can do this.

-- To make the healing process faster, make sure to stay hydrated and have a healthy diet.
+- To make the healing process faster, make sure to stay hydrated, and have a healthy diet.

 As you can see, cleaning and good hygiene are important when taking care of the piercing.
-It might hurt a bit since the nose is still pretty soft spot.
+It might hurt a bit since the nose is still a pretty soft spot.
 Never rub too hard, try to keep a steady slow pace.